Vaishnavi639/System-HealthCheck-Script/README.md

 # System Health Check Shell Script

 ## Project Description
-This project is a **menu-driven shell script** designed to perform essential system health checks on a Linux-based system.
+This project is a **Menu-driven shell script** designed to perform essential system health checks on a Linux-based system.
 The script allows users to:

 1. Check Disk Usage
 2. Monitor Running Services